nilostolte/Sudoku/README.md

 # Sudoku
 Simple 9x9 Sudoku brute force solver with intrinsic parallel candidate set processing thanks to the use of bit representation for the 1-9 digits as well as bitwise operations allowing to test all the candidates at once.

+It can be upgraded for 16x16 or 25x25 grids.

 The algorithm was implemented in [Java](https://github.com/nilostolte/Sudoku/blob/main/src), as well as in [C](https://github.com/nilostolte/Sudoku/blob/main/C/bin/sudoku.exe).
-The description below concerns the Java implementation, even thouh, the C implementation is quite similar, but without classes.
+The description below concerns the Java implementation, even though, the C implementation is quite similar, but without classes.

-It can be upgraded for 16x16 or 25x25 grids.
+The [Windows 64 executable supplied](https://github.com/nilostolte/Sudoku/blob/main/C/bin/sudoku.exe) can be used to solve arbitrary grids as decribed in the [documentation](https://github.com/nilostolte/Sudoku/tree/main/C/doc).

 Updates done here and corresponding code are reported on Twitter below [this tweet](https://twitter.com/nilostolte/status/1633804599730622469).
 Please follow me on Twitter for updates.